Full nursing care can cost over $100,000 per year. Even families that have saved well can deplete their assets quickly under these circumstances.

 Planning at the Time of Nursing Home Admission

 The second form of planning is planning at the time of a permanent nursing home admission.
-For some individuals, advanced planning is not an option with which they were comfortable, or of which they were aware.
+For some individuals, advance planning is not an option with which they were comfortable, or of which they were aware.
 Many people are surprised to learn that they can still do planning at the time of a nursing home admission and save substantial assets.
 Often, this savings can amount to about 40 percent of the assets, and even more for a married couple.

 In this type of planning, with the help of an elder law attorney (sometimes called a Medicaid planning attorney), there is a transfer of assets at or around the time of nursing home admission and just prior to a Medicaid application.
 Because the assets are transferred within five years of a Medicaid application, the Medicaid agency assesses a penalty, which is a period of time in which Medicaid will not pay for nursing care.
 During that penalty time period, other non-gifted assets, which have been placed in special types of accounts or annuities, are used to pay for the nursing home care, so that care is uninterrupted.
 At the end of the penalty period, the individual is able to go directly on Medicaid, and has been able to legally set aside approximately 40 percent of their assets.